VPASEC logo

 Visual monitoring also provides information about other conditions that might be impacting stream health.
 Some examples are erosion and sedimentation, fuel leaks, chemical leaks and physical damage to roads.
 When visual monitoring detects a problem photographs are taken and a description of the problem is written.
 The information is then reported to the Conservation District and other appropriate authority.

-The map shows the locations of wells and monitoring sites.
+The map shows the locations of unconventional gas wells and monitoring sites.

 Clicking on the star icon will give you a link to the most up to date data.